Washington Youth ChalleNGe Academy

 • Price: This is a FREE Life Intervention-Credit Retrieval program.

-The Washington Youth ChalleNGe Academy is a National Guard Youth ChalleNGe Program established under authority of both federal and state law, and credits are approved by the Office of Superintendent of Public Instruction (OSPI) and taught by certificated teachers.
-The program partners with the Office of the Superintendent of Public Schools to address the need Washington public schools have for focused dropout reclamation and prevention.
-Kitsap County named the Academy as its Partner of the Year for 2024, and this institution is an equal opportunity provider.
+The Washington Youth ChalleNGe Academy is a National Guard Youth ChalleNGe Program established under authority of both federal and state law.
+Program graduates can recover up to 8.0 credits, which is approximately 1.3 years of high school credits, and these credits are approved by the Office of Superintendent of Public Instruction (OSPI) and taught by certificated teachers.
+Limited visitors are allowed on campus by appointment only.
+The mission of Washington Youth ChalleNGe Academy is to provide a highly disciplined, safe, and professional learning environment that empowers at-risk youth to improve their educational level and employment potential and become responsible and productive Washingtonians.
+The Washington Youth ChalleNGe Academy partners with the Office of the Superintendent of Public Schools to address the need Washington public schools have for focused dropout reclamation and prevention, and residential phase activities include service to community.
 Anyone 15–18 years old from the state of Washington who is a U.S. citizen or lawful permanent resident, permanent resident alien, or green card holder may apply.
-Limited visitors are allowed on campus, by appointment only.
+The department’s Communications Director is Karina Shagren.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.